contensis/contensis.github.io/docs-src/content-types/field-editors/editor-list.md

 # List field editor
 The list field editor will display a list of items for an author to select from that are set in the list values properties text box.

 The type of list displayed will depend on if multiple selection is allowed.
-Single selection lists are served by a radio button list [^1], checkbox lists are used when multiple selection is set.
+Single selection lists are shown as a radio button list [^1], checkbox lists are used when multiple selection is set.

 ## Appearance
 ![List Field Editor](/images/field-editor-list.png)